BUPT-GAMMA/GammaGL/examples/magcl/README.md

 ## Example Implementor

-This example was implemented by Zhiwei Le
+This example was implemented by LiZhiwei

 ## Datasets